Millennial AI

 Weeks 2-4

-We build the monitoring infrastructure.
-Automated scrapers and API integrations for your priority sources.
-An AI processing layer that classifies and scores incoming signals against your defined intelligence categories.
-A structured database that stores enriched intelligence with full provenance.
-Alerting logic that routes high-priority signals to the right people immediately while queuing lower-priority items for regular briefings.
-Every system is designed for your specific market.
+We set up the monitoring infrastructure: automated scrapers and API integrations for your priority sources, an AI processing layer that classifies and scores incoming signals against your intelligence categories, a structured database that stores enriched intelligence with full provenance, and alerting logic that routes high-priority signals to the right people immediately while queuing lower-priority items for regular briefings.
+Every system is designed for your market.

 Deliverable: Deployed intelligence pipeline with monitoring dashboard, alerting configuration, and data dictionary